Doubly-Robust Functional Average Treatment Effect Estimation: Proofs of main results

 For simplicity, we show the result for a single cross-fitting fold.
 In particular, denote the distribution where $\hat{\mu}^{(a)}$ and $\hat{\pi}^{(a)}$ are trained as $\hat{\mathbbmss{P}}$, and the distribution where the influence functions are approximated as $\mathbbmss{P}_n$.

 First, assume that $\Sigma_{t_1,\dots,t_k} = \EE{ \projection{t_1,\dots,t_k}{\data} \projection{t_1,\dots,t_k}{\data}^T}$ is known.
 By the Von Mises expansion, we have:

 where $\hatprojection{t_1,\dots,t_k}{\data} = (\hat{\varphi}(\data;t_1),\dots,\hat{\varphi}(\data;t_k))^T$, with $\hat{\varphi} = \hat{\gamma}^{(1)} - \hat{\gamma}^{(0)} - \hat{\beta}$.
 We analyze each component independently.
-The first term on the right hand side is a sum of mean 0, finite variance random vectors, with the right $n^{-1/2}$ scaling, and by the Central Limit Theorem this converges to a multivariate Normal distribution with mean 0 and covariance matrix equal to $\Sigma_{t_1,\dots,t_k}$.
+The first term on the right hand side is a sum of mean 0, finite variance random vectors, with the right $n^{-1/2}$ scaling, and by the Central Limit Theorem this converges to a multivariate normal distribution with mean 0 and covariance matrix equal to $\Sigma_{t_1,\dots,t_k}$.

 We now provide a bound to the second term, which is an \textit{empirical process}.
 We need to show that this empirical process, which is a random vector, converges in probability to the 0 vector.
-By Theorem 2.7 in \citet{van2000asymptotic}, this amounts to showing component-wise convergence in probability to 0.
+By Theorem 2.7 in \citet{van2000asymptotic}, \lorenzo{convergence of this random vector to 0 is equivalent} to component-wise convergence in probability to 0.
 We thus want to show that each component of the second term is of order $o_\mathbbmss{P}(1)$, as long as the assumption of consistency of the projection of the influence functions holds \citep{kennedy2020optimal}.
 Conditional on $\hat{\mathbbmss{P}}$, each component of this empirical process has mean 0.
 In fact, considering an arbitrary component $q\in\{1,\dots,k\}$, we have

 Also, the conditional variance is bounded by

 Therefore, by iterated expectation and Chebyshev's inequality, we have

 Thus, for any $\varepsilon>0$, there exists a $t=\varepsilon^{-1/2}$ such that the probability above is controlled by $\varepsilon$.
 This yields the result